fedeaar/BNFy/README.md

 }
 ```

-It can be thought of as the underlying structure of the `input`.
+It can be thought of as a graph that allows traversing the language in a sintactically relevant manner.

-Building these kind of structures is a fairly mechanical process that mainly requires you to create a proper syntax for the language.
+Building these kind of structures is a fairly mechanical process that mainly requires you to create a proper syntax for the language and implement it through a parser.
 BNFy provides some tools to abstract away the implementation details of such a logic.

 If you'd like to know how parsing (and much more) works under the hood, you might like [this series of posts](https://ruslanspivak.com/lsbasi-part1/).